IT Delivery Model: A Brief History

 The term “third party risk” became mainstream in the financial services industry when the Office of Comptroller of Currency (OCC) issued the Banking Circular OCC Bulletin 2013-29, requiring all regulated banks to assess and manage risks associated with third parties.

-Historically, third party risk management started with solely conversations – procurement employees talking to their suppliers.
-As companies began to outsource more processes to third parties to meet market demands, businesses developed third party risk management policies.
+Historically, third-party risk management started with solely conversations – procurement employees talking to their suppliers.
+As companies began to outsource more processes to third parties to meet market demands, businesses developed third-party risk management policies.
 Companies supported these policies with documentation.
 Next, businesses began to use office software to ask third parties questions about their businesses; hence, came spreadsheets and emails.
 Questionnaires became lengthier, filled with inquiries and documentation requests.
-As software technology delivery models changed, questionnaires soon began to change focus- focusing predominantly on third party cybersecurity risk, or, Third Party Cybersecurity Risk Management (TPCRM).
+As software technology delivery models changed, questionnaires soon began to change focus- focusing predominantly on third-party cybersecurity risk, or, Third-Party Cyber Risk Management (TPCRM).

 Why Cloud for TPCRM?
 Cloud Risk Assessments

 So, if you are a third-party cybersecurity risk practitioner, why wouldn’t you want the same conveniences that other workers experience in their business domains from cloud computing?
 Shouldn’t you have the same effortless access to meaningful information, more specifically third party cybersecurity risk information, at anytime and anywhere with a greater user experience?
-It’s time to demand more from your TPCRM program – the Global Risk Exchange has over 60,000 companies working together to pinpoint and mitigate risk on the cloud.
-Join us!
+It’s time to demand more from your TPCRM program – the CyberGRX Exhange has over 90,000 companies working together to pinpoint and mitigate risk on the cloud.